-Today you'll learn how to add incredible texture and design to your crochet pieces without having the gap in the back that results from front post crochet.
-I'll walk you through the steps and you'll get to experience for yourself how fun this stitch really is.
+Learn how to crochet the Split Front Post Treble Crochet Stitch (or the Modified Prong Stitch).
+Today you’ll learn how to add incredible texture and design to your crochet pieces without having the gap in the back that results from front post crochet.
+I’ll walk you through the steps and you’ll get to experience for yourself how fun this stitch really is.

 Courtney, from Creations by Courtney, asked me to make this tutorial for her.
 She designs amazing garments that utilize this stitch and I know that she would just LOVE if you would visit her website.
 She’s constantly creating beautiful, new and innovative garment patterns made for all body types.
 Her website is: https://creationsbycourtney.com

 Please consider subscribing to my YouTube channel, as I’m uploading fun stitches that are easy to follow on a weekly (or more!) basis!
 Thank you!!

 Disclosure: This post contains affiliate links.
 As an affiliate, when you purchase through my links, you allow the company to pay me a small commission without costing you a penny more, which allows me to continue making free content.
 Thank you for your support!